A chewy chocolate cookie wrapped around a piece of Caramilk chocolate bar – how wrong could we go today?

 The original recipe for these was called “Muriel’s Chocolate Bar Cookies”, but since I altered it slightly and have absolutely no idea who Muriel might be, I have renamed it the rather more self-explanatory Caramilk cookie, but as I mentioned earlier, feel free to use other chocolate bars you might have handy, although Caramilks do break into handy little squares and all the stickiness stays well-contained for the rolling process.
 Chilling your chocolate bars is also a good idea to keep them from melting in your warm little hands while shaping the dough around them.

-¾ cup white sugar, plus more for rolling cookies in
+- ¾ cup granulated sugar, plus more for rolling cookies in

-Cream together butter and sugars.
-Beat in the eggs and vanilla.
+- With electric mixer, cream together butter and sugars for 2-3 minutes.
+Beat in the eggs and vanilla until well combined.

-In a separate bowl, whisk together flour, cocoa and baking soda and then mix into the creamed mixture.
-Chill mixture until firm – I sometimes make the batter and leave it in the fridge overnight.
-It will be all melty in your hands if you don’t chill it.
+- In a separate bowl, whisk together flour, cocoa, baking soda and salt.
+Add dry ingredients into the creamed mixture and stir to combine.
+Chill mixture until firm – 2-3 hours.
+(You can also leave it in the fridge overnight.
+It will be all melty in your hands if you don’t chill it.)